How to Avoid the Psychological Effects of Acne

 RESULTS OF PROFESSIONAL THERAPY MAY COME FASTER, ALBEIT COSTLY.
 DO YOU THINK IT'S WORTH THE COST?

-Resist that Urge to 'Pop' Those Pimples
+Resist the Urge to 'Pop' Your Pimples

 You must resist that common urge to pop your pimples and never let friends pop them for you either.

 Oils, dirt and bacteria from your fingers (or theirs), together with the friction of squeezing those spots, will worsen your condition.

 That means don’t touch your face with your fingers even if you think they are clean.

 It is very helpful if you exercise daily and also practice stress relieving techniques.

 Relax with deep breathing exercises, so that blood, filled richly with oxygen flows through your veins, delivering oxygen to help enrich and heal the skin.